 - Borders will be opened to all nationalities (there will be no excluded countries)

 - There will be no extra charge, the Maldives visa will remain on arrival and free.

 - There will be no quarantine on arrival.

-- A negative PCR test will be required upon arrival in Maldives (from 10 September).
+- A negative PCR test will not be required any more upon arrival in Maldives (from March 2022).

 - It will be mandatory to present a health declaration (we will explain later)